eloyfelix/pistache_predictor/README.md

 # Target predictions C++ REST microservice with libtorch, RDKit and Pistache

-Example of an histone deacetylase 3 multilayer perceptron model trained in Python's [PyTorch](https://pytorch.org/)(1.4) and [serialized](https://pytorch.org/tutorials/advanced/cpp_export.html) to be used in C++ as a [Pistache](https://github.com/oktal/pistache) powered REST microservice.
-This only pretends to be an example of how to glue all components together.
+Example of an histone deacetylase 3 multilayer perceptron "dummy" model trained in Python's [PyTorch](https://pytorch.org/)(1.4) and [serialized](https://pytorch.org/tutorials/advanced/cpp_export.html) to be used in C++ as a [Pistache](https://github.com/oktal/pistache) powered REST microservice.

+This miniproject only pretends to be an example of how to glue LibTorch, [RDKit](https://www.rdkit.org/docs/index.html) and Pistache in C++ starting from a Python trained model.

 ## To run it

-### Build the Docker image and run it
+### Build the Docker image and run a container

-The included Dockerfile downloads and compiles [RDKit](https://www.rdkit.org/docs/index.html) along with all other dependecies:

 ```bash
 docker build -t pistache_predictor .